ChrisSuess/Project-Xbow/README.md

 # Project-Xbow

 Xbow has been built to mirror the elasticity of cloud computing.
-It provides an easy interface to the cloud but remains incredibly flexible allowing you to run your science your way.
+It provides an easy interface to the cloud but remains incredibly flexible allowing you to run your science how you like it.

 ## Using Xbow